How To Look At A House

-A second exception to the “one wire per terminal” rule is that up to three ground wires can be secured at one terminal.
+A second exception to the “one wire per terminal” rule is that two—or sometimes three—ground wires can be secured at one terminal, but it is dependent on the manufacturer’s installation instructions and the wire size.
 This is likely because ground wires are intended for only temporary use and, if a ground wire becomes energized, a breaker should trip shortly afterwards.

 For more on this subject, see our blog post When did the code first set a limit of one neutral wire (grounded conductor) connection per lug/set-screw in an electric panel?

 • • • • • • • • • • • • • • • • • • • • • • • • • •

 Here’s links to a collection of our other blog posts about ELECTRIC PANELS: